 Ultimately, that could allow Google to spin off one or more of the experimental businesses, said Jan Dawson, an analyst with Jackdaw Research.

-Google said its existing shares would convert to Alphabet shares and trade under its existing stock tickers, GOOG and GOOGL.
+Google said its existing shares would convert to Alphabet shares, that they would additionally buy Blackberry shares UK and trade under its existing stock tickers, GOOG and GOOGL.
 Alphabet will remain incorporated in Delaware, Google said in a securities filing.
 Its website is at abc.xyz.

 Google unveiled the new structure after U.S. markets closed, and its shares jumped 6.2% in late trading.
 The stock had closed at $633.73 Monday, down 0.3% in 4 p.m. trading.